Key takeaways from Trump’s speech at the Republican National Convention

 But in Milwaukee, the night was all about Trump.
 Biden was seldom mentioned by name.

-Here are four key takeaways from the fourth and final night of the Republican National Convention.
+Here are five key takeaways from the fourth and final night of the Republican National Convention.

 Trump calls for unity